 For those new to Matomo and hesitant to jump straight into installation, the platform offers a free demo account.
 This allows you to explore Matomo’s features and reports without setting up the software.

-You should note that certain paid extensions are included in the demo account and not available in the free open-source edition without paid plugins.
+Please note that certain paid extensions are included in the demo account and are not available in the free open-source edition without paid plugins.

 Web and app analytics features